gmcouto/mediaddrr/README.md

     - **Regex**: A regular expression pattern to match and extract data.
     - **Replace With**: The replacement pattern (use `$1`, `$2`, etc. for capture groups).
   - Set the **Output Template**: A template string using `${variableName}` syntax to format the final output.
+  - Set the **Aliases**: A comma-separated list of ignore case "indexer identifier" you use on autobrr with this pattern (for automated release pushing)

 - Example pattern structure:
   - Variables extract `year` and `title` from input text like `[2024] Movie Title [1080p]`.